qpetitjean/MoveR/README.md

 <li>
 <strong>ANALYSE</strong> the data over tracks, time, or space.
 It is
 possible to compute low (basics) or high (advanced) level metrics over each track and temporal and spatial trends.
-In a nutshell, Low and High-level metrics return the results of a given computation over each track, while temporal trends functions return the results of a given calculation over time by averaging the value of each track.
+In a nutshell, ** TERMES A HARMONISER AVEC LA FIGURE ** Low and High-level metrics return the results of a given computation over each track, while temporal trends functions return the results of a given calculation over time by averaging the value of each track.
 It is also possible to compute a studentized 95% confidence interval by bootstrapping over the tracks.
-Also, it is possible to extract specified spatial trends according to a given pattern set by the user.
+Also, it is possible to identify and extract specific spatial patterns (e.g. movement from patch to patch), according to arbitrary state sequences specified by the user.
 </li>
 <br />
 </ul>